HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     You can filter reads based on a minimum mapping quality, overlap with known trouble hot spots (Encode blacklists or repetitive regions), or even skip entire chromosomes using a Perl regular expression.
+Filtering against known hot spots, repetitive regions, ribosomal genes, and the mitochondrial chromosome is *highly* recommended, especially when subsampling duplicates, as these can be a large source of duplicate reads.

     Secondary, supplementary, and marked duplicate reads are always skipped.

         --mapq 13 \
         --blacklist hg38.blacklist.bed.gz \